mfthomps/Labtainers/README.md

 first time.
 May 2, 2019
 - Acl lab fix to bobstuff.txt permissions.
-Use explicit chmod in fixlocal.sh March 9, 2019
+Use explicit chmod in fixlocal.sh
+- Revise student guide to clarify use of stop and -r option in body of the manual.
+March 9, 2019
 - The checkwork function was reusing containers, thereby preventing students from eliminating artifacts from previous lab work.